New Dual-Target CAR t therapy hopes to beat childhood leukemia

 Summary

-This early-phase study tests a new type of cell therapy (CAR T cells) that targets two markers on leukemia cells (CD19 and CD22) in children and young adults up to age 21 whose leukemia has returned or not responded to standard treatments.
+This early-phase study tests a new type of immune cell therapy (CAR T cells) that targets two proteins, CD19 and CD22, on leukemia cells.
+It is for children and young adults up to age 21 whose leukemia has returned or not responded to standard treatments.
 The main goal is to find a safe dose and check for side effects.
-Up to 30 participants will receive their own modified immune cells to see if this approach can control the disease.

 Get updates